-Capacity market participants must retain individual demand response contributors measurement data and all supporting information provided at the time of registration, for audit purposes for a period of seven (7) years.
+Capacity market participants must retain individual demand response contributor measurement data and all supporting information provided at the time of registration, for audit purposes for a period of seven (7) years.
 The IESO may request such information in order to verify the accuracy of information disclosed by the capacity market participant.

 Validation, Estimation and Editing (VEE) Process for Virtual C&I HDR Contributors